haydarai/rheem/README.md

 **Requirements.**
 Rheem is built with Java 8 and Scala 2.11.
 However, to execute Rheem it is sufficient to have Java 8 installed.
 If you want to build Rheem yourself, you will also need to have [Apache Maven](http://maven.apache.org) installed.
 Please also consider that processing platforms employed by Rheem might have further requirements.
+- To use the ML optimizer you need to add the following requirements:
+    - Python 3.5.x, Keras, Tensorflow.

 **Get Rheem.**
 Rheem is available via Maven Central.
 To use it with Maven, for instance, include the following into you POM file: